khronus/khronus/README.md

 ## Features

-* It supports `timers, gauges and counters`.
+* Support for `timers, gauges and counters`.
 * Configurable series resolution (30 seconds, 1 minute, 10 minutes, etc)
 * Percentiles done right.
 No more average of averages.
 * Fast, very fast retrieving of metrics.
 * Scalable.
-* High available.
+* Highly available.
-* REST Api for push data
+* REST Api for push data.
-* Implements InfluxDB protocol for use with Grafana
+* Implements InfluxDB protocol for using Grafana.

 ## Installation